WasmEdge/WasmEdge/docs/book/en/src/dev/js/ssr.md

 The streaming SSR examples make use of WasmEdge's unique asynchronous networking capabilities and ES6 module support (i.e., the rollup bundled JS file contains ES6 modules).
 You can learn more about [async networking](networking.md) and [ES6](es6.md) in this book.

-## Tutorial: the create-react-app template
+## Appendix the create-react-app template

 The `create-react-app` template is a popular starting point for many developers to create React apps.
 In this tutorial, we will provide a step-by-step guide on how to use it to create React streaming SSR applications that run on WasmEdge.